CluelessBiker/project3-layer-cakes/README.md

 [Mats Simonsson](https://github.com/Pelikantapeten) Helped me to create my Try/Except statement, and walked me through their own code when I was stuck.

-Nick Ludlam, my friend, assisted me by re-writing the code for the averages function, as it needed to account for empty cells.
+Nick Ludlam, my friend, assisted me by re-writing the code for the averages function, as it needed to account for empty cells being inserted in the submit rating function.
+They have been credited accordingly above the function as well.

 ### Media